 The triglyceride made from fructose is stored in the liver at first.
 At this early stage, routine blood tests may show liver enzymes increasing, but still within the ‘normal’ ranges, so your doctor may suggest ‘keeping an eye on it’.

 Over time, as more and more fructose is consumed, more and more is converted to fat.
 The liver enlarges, and the fat hinders normal liver functions.
-Now ALT and GGT, two of many enzymes made in the liver, spill out into the bloodstream and show up, elevated, in your next annual blood test.
-Raised ALT and raised GGT are two signs of liver disease.
+Now ALT, AST and GGT, three of many enzymes made in the liver, spill out into the bloodstream and show up, elevated, in your next blood test.
+Raised ALT , raised AST, and raised GGT are signs of an unhealthy liver.

-Lab Test Online is a useful website where you can find out the meaning of your blood tests, and all their abbreviations.
+Lab Test Online is a useful website where you can find out the meaning of ALT, AST, and GGT, as well as your other blood tests, and all their abbreviations.

 Along with the enzyme elevations, if palpation of the liver, or an ultrasound scan, confirms an enlarged liver, a diagnosis of fatty liver disease (also known as non-alcoholic fatty liver disease – NAFLD for short) is made.